IT security: Integral part of digitalisation

 In order to prevent IT attacks from happening in the first place, support from the Free State starts with comprehensive prevention.
 The themed platform Cybersecurity of the Zentrum Digitalisierung.Bayern networks together e.g. companies from all industries, research institutions and the public authorities.
 The main focuses here are above all key fields of digitisation, such as Mobility, IoT, Cloud, Smart Data and Industry 4.0.
 Important research institutions in the field of IT security are the Fraunhofer Institute for Applied and Integrated Security (AISEC) or the cyber cluster CODE related to the University of the German Federal Armed Forces.
 The security network Sicherheitsnetzwerk München and the Bavarian IT security cluster ensure regular exchange of expertise in the industry and targeted initiation of collaborations and discussions.
 Since recently, Munich Airport has also been offering an ultramodern test and exercise environment in the form of the Information Security Hub (ISH).
 Companies, authorities, and other institutions can here train security experts for their organisation and thoroughly test technologies and processes together.

-The concentration of expertise from research and teaching, industry, the start-up scene and global players in Bavaria creates a unique eco-system for IT security and offers ideal conditions for cooperation and the transferring of knowledge between the knowledge transfer between the various players.
+The concentration of expertise from research and teaching, industry, the start-up scene and global players in Bavaria creates a unique eco-system for IT security and offers ideal conditions for cooperation and the knowledge transfer between the various players.
 The overall package is completed by the Bavarian cyber security strategy and the Central Contact Point for Cyber Crime (ZAC) and the Bavarian Cyber Alliance Centre (CAZ).
 Germany’s new Central Office for Information Technology in the Security Sector (ZITiS) has also recently been established in Munich.
 In addition, Bavaria is to receive its own agency for IT security in Nuremberg and to employ around 200 IT experts there by 2025.